syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/data-label.md

 ## Customization

-The following properties are available in the `MapsDataLabelSettings` to customize the data label of the Maps component.

-* `Border` - To customize the color, width and opacity for the border of the data labels in Maps.
-* `Fill` - To apply the color of the data labels in Maps.
-* `Opacity` - To customize the transparency of the data labels in Maps.
-* `TextStyle` - To customize the text style of the data labels in Maps.

 {% if page.publishingplatform == "aspnet-core" %}

+The following properties are available in the [dataLabelSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html) to customize the data label of the Maps component.

+* [border](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_Border) - To customize the color, width and opacity for the border of the data labels in Maps.
+* [fill](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_Fill) - To apply the color of the data labels in Maps.
+* [opacity](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_Opacity) - To customize the transparency of the data labels in Maps.
+* [textStyle](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_TextStyle) - To customize the text style of the data labels in Maps.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}